Chieze-Franklin/Bolt.js-Book/apps-api.md

 `}`

 ###response
-If the app is started successfully, the `body` field of the response should hold a context object.
+* If the app is found to be running and was stopped successfully, the `body` field of the response should hold a context object.
 * To know if a server was started for the app, check if their is a defined `port` field for the context object.